mox-folder/nScope/README.md

 # nScope
-Stop manually checking your scope files
+Stop manually checking your scope files.

 ## About
-//todo
+Python script used to compare scoped IPs (pre-engagement) to IPs you come across during an engagement.
+Quickly verify whether or not an IP is in scope.

 ## Usage
 // todo